BrooonS/started-html-template/README.md

 ## How to use?

  - Download this repository
- - Unzip on some folder
+ - Unzip in some folder
  - Open command line
  - Write `npm i` to install main plugins
  - Run gulp with command `gulp default`